Your CRM Journey8 Feb 2021

 You have the full customer history in front of you.
 This allows you to work with your clients’ best interests in mind.
 That doesn’t automatically translate to a hard-sell approach.
 Instead, by offering advice and information that is relevant and timely, you can create a positive impression.
 The customer will see that you are about helping them get the most value for money from your product.

-When we talk about building relationships with your customers, it also means understanding buying pattens.
+When we talk about building relationships with your customers, it also means understanding buying patterns.
 This is quite important!
 Instead of having to go through the whole sales cycle from scratch, you already have a list of people you know are likely to buy from you.
-It is cheaper and quicker to sell to existing clients than acquire new ones.
+It is cheaper and quicker to sell to existing clients than acquire new ones: customer retention vs acquisition.

 Rolling out to a Wider Audience